 In School Programs

 Students who receive progressive instruction in the arts frequently demonstrate more successful academic performance than their peers who lack such arts involvement.
-The artistic process enables students to develop the social skills and emotional intelligence attributed to high academic performance.
-Young artists must demonstrate focus and self-control, among other qualities, in order to advance in their artistic abilities, behaviors that are vital to academic success.
+The arts instill focus, self-control, and discipline, all qualities essential for advancing in artistic abilities and critical behavior for achieving academic success.
+Additionally, the artistic process enables students to develop the social skills and emotional intelligence attributed to high academic performance.
 Furthermore, many arts disciplines engender hard skills that can be transferred to academic subjects such as math, language, and the humanities.
 For example, students receiving progressively complex training in music have demonstrated superior reading skills compared to their peers.
 Finally, arts education provided during the school day provides social benefits by serving as an equalizer against socioeconomic barriers that may hinder a child’s access to enriching arts activities.